 Personally, I use a white / silver one in my portraiture.
 Silver might be too reflective, so that it looks a clearly as a reflected light, and gold might bring too much warmth to the image.

-However, using just the speedlight directed straight onto your subject will look exposed and might feel invading for them.
-I always have my speedlight softbox* to diffuse the light and build a natural light kind of feel.
+However, using just the speedlite directed straight onto your subject will look exposed and might feel invading for them.
+I always have my speedlite softbox to diffuse the light and build a natural light kind of feel.

 Finally, an external flash that can both be mounted and triggered wirelessly is the best way to go if you want great quality lighting that you can manipulate more than if you connect it straight to your camera.

-There is no one way to start photographing and needing the best equipment in the beginning is simply not true.
+I also strongly believe there is no one way to start photographing and needing the best equipment in the beginning is simply not the case.
 Photography is about the narrative and once you know hoe to narrate your images, you will also be able to know which elements you want to improve.

 If you’ve already photographed for some time and know you want to dive deeper into the field, acquiring a quality camera should be on your to-do list.